gkrishnan/gkrishnan.github.io/_posts/2015-06-07-apache-spark-part1-intro.md

 sums.
 Accumulators can be defined for any type that has an “add” operation and a “zero” value.
 Due to their “add-only” semantics, they are easy to make fault-tolerant.
-The accumulators are also displayed in the SparkUI, if created with a name and hence, make iteasy for the developers to keep track of progress in their application.
+The accumulators are also displayed in the SparkUI, if created with a name and hence, make it easy for the developers to keep track of progress in their application.